Windows & tray

 System tray

-Combined with keep-alive (see SSH connections), tray and detached sessions hold their connection open even while their window is hidden.
+Combined with keep-alive (see SSH connections), minimised and detached sessions hold their connection open for as long as DR-Terminal runs.

 Previous